skls1337/anonymous-grading-app/README.md

 - Step 4.
 After starting both frontend and backend part, a browser web page should open.
 If nothing happens please insert the following address into the search bar of the browser: http://localhost:3000
 - Step 5.
 If nothing happened or you encountered issues, please review again the installation steps starting with Step 1.

+## All the available scrips are associated to the 'frontend' and 'backend' folder